pigneedle/Tabletop-Simulator-Knowledge-Base/docs/getting-started/chat-rules.md

     1. Be sure the person who was "abused" did not violate any of the above rules.
     2. Please remember that almost all bans/kicks are temporary, and strictly used to cut unproductive conversation.
     3. Please also keep in mind that when you see others kicked/banned, there may be a history to their conversation you are unaware of.
+    4. Please be aware that some seemingly innocuous messages have been removed from global chat due to abuse, such as spamming the letter "F" after a crash or lost connection, and these types of messages are handled by the chat bot.

     If you still feel that a moderator has been seriously abusive, you can report it by emailing `berserkgames@gmail.com` with the Steam names involved and a rough timeframe of when it occurred. **Do not discuss it in chat, please.**